orsolyalukacs/moview/README.md

 Your app is ready to be deployed!

 ### Improvements to be made:
+- _'Go back'_ button after clicking _'Related'_.
-Write tests with Jest and enzyme.
+- Write tests with Jest and enzyme.